shijie-xu/python-lectures/_sources/install-anaconda.md

 ## Introduction

-> Life is short, use Python.

-Python is a popular high-level programming language created by *Guido van Rossum*, and released in 1991.
-It is used in various cases including
-- scientific computing
-- software development
-- web development (Yes, the page you are reading is powered by Python!)
-- system scripting

-Also, you may choose to learn Python for
-- its simple yet precise syntax, elegant way to organize code, and
-- efficiency to save more 90% programming time compared with C/C++, Java, etc.

 I strongly recommend to choose `Anaconda`, a Python distribution aiming to simplify using for researchers who have no experience in programming. `Jupyter`, a web-based editor